THIS DATE IN HISTORY: Jan. 3

 1943: The Blackhawks get an all-Bentley goal during their 3-3 tie with the New York Rangers at Madison Square Garden.
 Reg Bentley opens the scoring at 5:44 of the first period, with Doug Bentley and Max Bentley getting the assists.
 It's the first goal in NHL history on which brothers get all three points.

-1970: Gordie Howe of the Detroit Red Wings and George Armstrong of the Toronto Maple Leafs become the first players to appear in the NHL in four decades when each play in his first game of the new year.
+1970: Gordie Howe of the Detroit Red Wings and George Armstrong of the Toronto Maple Leafs become the first players to appear in the NHL in four decades when each plays in his first game of the new year.
 The Red Wings defeat the Philadelphia Flyers 6-1; the Maple Leafs win 6-2 against the Blackhawks.

 1990: Guy Lafleur, playing for the Quebec Nordiques, scores his 545th goal to move past Maurice Richard into eighth place on the NHL all-time goal-scoring list.
 Despite Lafleur's milestone goal, the visiting Nordiques lose 5-4 to the Maple Leafs.